If you need assistance with getting food, fuel or essential household items, such as clothes or white goods for yourself or your family, we can help.

 Free school meals

-For details of free school meals provision during this national lockdown visit our Free school meals page.
+For details of free school meals provision visit our Free school meals page.

 Call Solihull Connect on 0121 704 8001, for information and advice on how to access local community support, food or financial assistance.
-Solihull Connect can also refer and connect families to local food networks, as well as to the Council’s Discretionary Crisis Fund (DCF).
+Solihull Connect can also refer and connect families to local food networks, as well as our Discretionary Crisis Fund (DCF).